kubernetes/community/contributors/guide/README.md

 ### Find a SIG that is related to your contribution

 You may have noticed that some repositories in the Kubernetes Organization are owned by Special Interest Groups, or SIGs.
 We organize the Kubernetes community into SIGs in order to improve our workflow and more easily manage what is a very large community project.
 SIGs also have their own CONTRIBUTING.md files, which may contain extra information or guidelines in addition to these general ones.
+These are located in the SIG specific community documentation directories, for example: sig-docs' is in the kubernetes/community repo's [/sig-docs/CONTRIBUTING.md](/sig-docs/CONTRIBUTING.md) file and similarly for other SIGs.

 After finding something to contribute, you should find the appropriate SIG, which you will need in order to have your pull request approved for testing and merging.

-Here is how (_information needed_)
+See [Open A Pull Request](#open-a-pull-request) below.

 _Improvements needed_
-* Clarify how someone would find the correct SIG, and what to do with that information.
-Link to those SIGs.

-* [This paragraph](https://git.k8s.io/community/contributors/devel/issues.md#find-the-right-sigs) helps to find the SIG for an existing issue; what about a PR not associated with an open issue?

-* Make people aware of “extra” contributing guidelines on a SIG.

-* At the same time, file issues with all the SIGs to not have duplicate things in their CONTRIBUTING.md.
+* File issues with all the SIGs to not have duplicate things in their CONTRIBUTING.md.
 Keep it light, keep it clean, have only one source of truth.

 * Do not overload people with the entirety of the SIG structure; it is very intimidating to a newcomer

 * Possible text to elaborate on (the sig list should remain in its current place however):

-    * ([Pick a SIG](https://git.k8s.io/community/sig-list.md), peruse its associated [cmd](https://git.k8s.io/kubernetes/cmd) directory, find a main() and read code until you find something you want to fix.)
+    * ([Pick a SIG](/sig-list.md), peruse its associated [cmd](https://git.k8s.io/kubernetes/cmd) directory, find a main() and read code until you find something you want to fix.)

 ### File an Issue

 Not ready to contribute code, but see something that needs work?
 While the community encourages everyone to contribute code, it is also appreciated when someone reports an issue (aka problem).
 There are multiple repositories within the Kubernetes community  and a full list of repositories can be found [here](https://github.com/kubernetes/).
-Issue should be reported to an appropriate repository instead of always reporting to the [kubernetes/kubernetes](https://github.com/kubernetes/kubernetes/issues) repository.
+Issue should be reported to an appropriate repository instead of always reporting to the [kubernetes/kubernetes](https://issues.k8s.io/new) repository.
 For example, a documentation issue should be opened to [kubernetes/website](https://github.com/kubernetes/website/issues).
 Make sure to adhere to the prompted submission guidelines while opening an issue.

 Note that, you should not open issue for a question.
 While you are learning or playing with Kubernetes you may run into questions.
 Opening an issue for a question unnecessarily increases the total numbers of issues and creates load on the triage team.